Secondary Trauma explained

 – Feelings of hopelessness

-If you are experiencing secondary trauma because you care for someone with PTSD in your personal life, it’s important to find the right balance between supporting them and protecting yourself.
+If you are experiencing secondary trauma because you care for someone with PTSD or C-PTSDin your personal life, it’s important to find the right balance between supporting them and protecting yourself.
 If you think their trauma is beginning to harm your own wellbeing, you should encourage them to seek professional help.
 You can offer to accompany them if you like.
 Obviously, you don’t want to make them feel like they are responsible for causing you harm, nor do you want them to feel abandoned.
 But allowing you both to suffer will only harm you both in the long run.

 Secondary trauma has the potential to harm mental health in the same way that primary trauma does.
-While it isn’t discussed as often, and many people remain unaware it even exists, anyone who supports people living with PTSD in their private or professional lives should be aware of it.
+While it isn’t discussed as often, and many people remain unaware it even exists, anyone who supports people living with PTSD or C-PTSD in their private or professional lives should be aware of it.

 - Davis GC, Breslau N. Post-traumatic stress disorder in victims of civilian trauma and criminal violence.
 Psychiatr Clin North Am.
 1994 Jun;17(2):289-99.
 PMID: 7937360.